chrisb3275/catalyst-center-templates/README.md

-# Automation-X AT&T CONNEXUS
+# Automation-X Catalyst Center - AT&T

-An internal web application for the Cisco Automation-X AT&T CONNEXUS team to document, manage, and test Catalyst Center templates.
-This tool provides a centralized repository for tracking template initiatives, testing customer templates internally, and building/deploying templates for the AT&T CONNEXUS project.
+An internal web application for the Cisco Automation-X Catalyst Center - AT&T team to document, manage, and test Catalyst Center templates.
+This tool provides a centralized repository for tracking template initiatives, testing customer templates internally, and building/deploying templates for the AT&T project.

 ## 🌐 Live Demo